nareddyt/cs3600-pycharm-debugging/README.md

 Click on the `Open` button in the welcome screen, select the project folder in the navigation view, and click `Ok`.

 Note that when you open the project, PyCharm will create a hidden directory called `.idea` in the project folder.
-You shouldn't worry about this, but don't delete it!
+You shouldn't worry about this, and don't delete it!

 ## Setting the Python Environment